 Atmosphere: all-inclusive grandeur or a sense of place

 Portugal trades scale for texture.
-You stay closer to real towns and coastline — the elegant Penina Hotel & Golf Resort at Portimao, the relaxed Tivoli Carvoeiro, the smart Vila Gale Cascais near the Lisbon links — and you dine out, explore harbour villages and feel the country around you.
-The Oitavos at Quinta da Marinha pairs world-class links golf with that refined, low-key Lisbon-coast mood.
-If a sense of place matters as much as the golf, Portugal delivers it in spades.
+You stay closer to real towns and coastline, at the elegant Penina Hotel and Golf Resort in Portimao, the relaxed Tivoli Carvoeiro or the smart Vila Gale Cascais near the Lisbon links, and you dine out, wander harbour villages and feel the country around you.
+The Oitavos at Quinta da Marinha pairs serious links golf with that refined, low-key Lisbon-coast mood.
+If a sense of place matters as much as the golf, Portugal wins comfortably.

 Which destination suits which golfer or group

-Choose Turkey if you are a society, a corporate group or a band of friends who want maximum golf, faultless conditioning and the ease of an all-inclusive base — several quality courses within minutes, world-class spas for the non-golfers, and a price that opens the door to genuine luxury (Belek trips start from around £549 per person).
-Properties like Gloria Verde, Sueno Golf Hotel and Sirene Belek Hotel make a large, mixed group effortless to please.
+Choose Turkey if you are a society, a corporate group or a band of friends who want maximum golf, faultless conditioning and the ease of an all-inclusive base, with several quality courses within minutes and serious spas for the non-golfers.
+Resorts like Gloria Verde and Sueno Golf Hotel, the latter starting at

-Choose Portugal if you value variety, walkability and atmosphere — a links day at Oitavos Dunes, a strategic round at Penina Golf Course, dinner in a harbour town, and the flexibility to play through the winter (Algarve trips start from around £205 per person).
+Choose Portugal if you value variety, walkability and atmosphere: a links day at Oitavos Dunes, a strategic round at Penina, dinner in a harbour town, and the freedom to play right through the winter.
 It suits couples, smaller golfing parties and anyone who wants the trip to feel like a holiday in Portugal as much as a golf break.
-Whichever speaks to you, we build the itinerary — courses, tee times, transfers and stays — entirely around your group.
+Our honest steer is simple.
+A group of eight in April, we would send to Belek.
+A couple in January, Portugal, no contest.
+Whichever speaks to you, we build the itinerary, courses, tee times, transfers and stays, around your group and your dates.

 Our specialists’ favourite stays in Turkey